-The local governing board is accountable for the way in which the school's resources are allocated to meet the objectives set out in the school's development plans.
-Governors need to secure the best possible outcome for pupils, in the most efficient and effective way, at a reasonable cost.
+The local governing board supports the school to ensure that the school's resources are allocated to meet the objectives set out in the school's development plans.
+The Trust needs to secure the best possible outcome for pupils, in the most efficient and effective way, at a reasonable cost.
 This will lead to continuous improvement in the school's achievements and services.

-What is Best Value
+What is Best Value:

-Governors will apply the four principals of best value:
+The Trust will apply the four principals of best value: